djusHa/hmland-docker/Readme.md

 ```

 # FHEM
+Since the both Services running on the same User defined Network ( fhem-net ), we can access hmland container by it's hostname.

-To define HM-CFG-USB in FHEM:
+To define HM-CFG-USB in FHEM, simply:

 `define HMUSB HMLAN hmland:1000`